Composting Key to Regenerative Agriculture

 While the fundamentals of composting remain the same, different management practices are needed as volumes increase.
 Mid-scale composting offers many benefits and efficiencies that are worth the investment.

-According to the San Diego County Farm Bureau, among the County’s residents are more than 6,000 farmers making their living on 6,565 small farms.
+According to the San Diego County Farm Bureau and the University of California Cooperative Extension, among the County’s residents are farmers making their living on more than 5,000 farms, 69% of which are between one and nine acres.
 San Diego County is home to more small farms than any other county in the U.S. and an ever growing number of community gardens, both of which often produce more organic waste than typical residences.

 Mid-scale composting offers local solutions for San Diego County’s farms, schools, businesses, and community gardens by keeping organics out of the landfill.
 In landfills, organic material breaks down anaerobically and creates methane.
-Methane is a greenhouse gas that warms the earth by absorbing energy, and slowing the rate at which the energy escapes to space.
-Composting organic waste complies with state organic laws, such as Assembly Bill 1826 (AB 1826) and provides cost savings on waste hauling.
+Methane is a greenhouse gas that warms the earth by absorbing energy and slowing the rate at which the energy escapes to space.
+Composting organic waste complies with state organic laws such as Senate Bill 1383 and provides cost savings on waste hauling.